-100-Lead LQFP Package Pinout
+100-LEAD LQFP PIN CONFIGURATION

-The ADSP-2189M package pinout appears in the following table.
+The LQFP package pinout is shown in the table below.
 Pin names in bold text replace the plain text named functions when Mode C = 1.
 A + sign separates two functions when either function can be active for either major I/O mode.
-Signals enclosed in brackets [] are state bits latched from the value of the pin at the deassertion of $\overline{RESET}$ .
+Signals enclosed in brackets [] are state bits latched from the value of the pin at the deassertion of \overline{RESET} .